 A financial power of attorney document designates an agent, also called an “attorney in fact,” to carry out financial tasks and decisions on your behalf such as paying your bills and taxes, managing your investments, operating your business, and selling your home.
 Your agent can also be authorized to create a trust, transfer your assets into it, and make gifts on your behalf.
 You can design the power of attorney to be as broad or as narrow as you want.

-A spouse, friend, adult child or trusted advisor can serve as your agent, said financial planner Shomari Hearn, managing vice president of Palisades Hudson Financial Group in Fort Lauderdale, Florida.
+A spouse, friend, adult child or trusted financial professional can serve as your agent, said financial planner Shomari Hearn, managing vice president of Palisades Hudson Financial Group in Fort Lauderdale, Florida.

 A power of attorney can become effective in one of two ways.
 A durable power of attorney goes into effect as soon as it is established, while a springing power of attorney goes into effect only when the principal loses capacity as determined by one or more physicians.

-Bob Johnson and David Littell of the American College of Financial Services explain in their September 2015 article “When It’s Time to Transfer Decision Making” that the springing power of attorney “may seem like a better option, but it is quite difficult to draft the conditions in which the power becomes effective as well as verify whether the conditions have indeed occurred.”
+Bob Johnson and David Littell of the American College of Financial Services explained in “When It’s Time to Transfer Decision Making ” that the springing power of attorney “may seem like a better option, but it is quite difficult to draft the conditions in which the power becomes effective as well as verify whether the conditions have indeed occurred.”

 That means possible delays in handling your affairs while things are sorted out.
 Further, a springing power of attorney is not an option in every state.